Wine Ink: Tips for holiday wines

 I get it, of course.
 Not only is Thanksgiving our national day of gathering, one in which everyone wants to everything to be perfect, it is also the kick-off of wine buying season.
 Thanksgiving, the Christmas holidays, New Year's Eve.
 This is the season when people who don't go into a wine shop at any other time of the year make the pilgrimage to find just the right bottles to serve with their holiday fare and events.
 So rather than just talk pairings this year, I thought it best to take a broader view of the holiday wine experience.

 First of all, relax.
-For those of you who are a bit flummoxed by the responsibility of wine buying, this is actually not only easy, but, fun.
+For those of you who are a bit flummoxed by the responsibility of wine buying, this is actually not only easy but fun.
 In fact, there is only one hard and fast rule to remember as a host.
 Ready?
 Don't run out of wine.
 Nothing is sadder than holiday revelry being short-circuited by empty glasses.

 So how much is enough?
 To be on the safe side, figure a bottle per person.
 Sure that may sound like a lot, but if you have it, don't worry.
 It will either be consumed, held onto for the next gathering or given to friends to take home for their gatherings.
 Either or any way, it is a karmatic win for you and well worth the investment.